libretro/docs/docs/library/yabause.md

 ## Known issues

 - Savestates work but can freeze a game
-- Enabling both multitaps at the same time causes some kind of "autofire" bug
+- Enabling both multitaps at the same time causes some sort of "autofire" bug

 ## External Links